 Candidates may apply in one of two ways for their NBI Multi-purpose Clearance Certificate:

-Nepal: Applicants who have resided in Nepal must obtain a “Police Clearance Certificate” to meet the security clearance requirements for Canada immigration from Nepal.
+Nepal: Applicants who have resided in Nepal must obtain a “Criminal Record Check” to meet the security clearance requirements for Canada immigration from Nepal.

 United Kingdom: A "Police Certificate" is required for applicants who have been in or lived in the United Kingdom (England, Wales, Scotland, Northern Ireland, the Channel Islands, and Gibraltar) to obtain the security clearances necessary for Canadian immigration from the UK.
 The documents required includeIf applying on behalf of another adult, applicants will also be required to provide additional information.
 Detailed instructions can be found at the National Police Chief’s Council (NPCC) Criminal Records Office website.